ivkram/astrolabel/README.md

 In case no arguments are passed to the constructor, Astrolabel looks for the label library in three locations, in the following order:

 1. `astrolabel.yml` in the current working directory.
-2. `$ASTROLABEL` - the best options for users who want to use the same library across different projects.
+2. `$ASTROLABEL` - the best option for users who want to use the same library across different projects.
-3. The location of the default library (see below).
+3. The default library location (see below).
 Note that the default library will be overwritten each time you reinstall or update the package.

-To check the location of the currently active library, use the `library_fname()` method of the `LabelLibrary` object:
+To check the location of the currently active library, call the `library_fname()` method of the `LabelLibrary` object:

 ```python
 >>> ll.library_fname()  # output: PosixPath('/home/foo/.../bar/astrolabel.yml')